 “I don’t work with PLCs at all, I don’t need training.”
 Maybe not.
 But allow me to give you some things to consider.
 First, a lot of companies are turning to automation to stay profitable.
 An understanding of what automation is and how it works could afford you the knowledge of how to automate some of the processes you do work with, saving you time and your company money.
 Besides that, it is always good to have a plan B for your career and PLC training can give you the mobility to move to another career field in case the need arises.

 Three words: continuing education credits.
 You PEs know what I’m talking about.

 PLCs are Your Friend

 Engineering is the science of solving problems.
 Electrical Engineering is solving those problems electrically.
 Automation was born to solve problems faced by production facilities but it can also be used to solve problems at home.
 Learning the basics of PLC technology can give you the knowledge to automate tasks performed around the house.
-Personally, I use a PLC system to water my garden twice a day.
-Check it out here.
+Personally, I use a PLC system to water my garden twice a day in the summer.
+You can check out a post I did on it here.
 What might you do?

 The engineering field is very competitive and there is nothing lost by becoming a more well-rounded engineer.
 And now PLC training courses are more flexible than ever.
 Whether you prefer to learn in a classroom or in your office on your own time, there is a course for you.

 If you are interested in PLC training, we can help.
 Click on the link below for access to free PLC training.